aaas24/aaas24.github.io/_posts/2021-04-05-Scraping-Quotes.md

 <!--more-->
 To follow along this project, I've made a copy of the code in this [location](https://github.com/aaas24/aaas24.github.io/tree/master/assets/post_files/2021-04-05-Scraping-Quotes)

-### STEP 1 CHOSSING A WEBSITE
+### STEP 1 CHOOSING A WEBSITE

 Web scraping is an ethically debated practice.
 Many articles online argue what are the greylines and, although the purpose of this post is not to go deep into that discussion, it is something I had to evaluate when considering what to use in my practice.
-Luckly, the tech community has many valuable open assets.
+Luckily, the tech community has many valuable open assets.
 One that I found was the website: http://toscrape.com, which has a particular website for quotes, as it clearly states it:

 > “A website that lists quotes from famous people.
 It has many endpoints showing the quotes in many different ways, each of them including new scraping challenges for you, as described below.”